JMANN240/tGUGtFALSC/README.md

 This is an extreme oversimplification of the process, with each step probably being composed of tens if not hundreds of steps.
 This section will need to be expanded.

+Maybe instead of using wood to build houses we could switch to a primarily metal or rock based system.
+This would allow us to refrain from using trees to build houses and use resources taken from asteroids.

 ## Section 2.3: Manufacturing
 ### Section 2.3.1: Housing
 I think that it is safe to say that people should have the right to a house.
 I don't mean just some box that barely fulfills basic needs, I mean an actual house that they choose or design themselves or with an architect.
 Robots will build the houses.
 There are ridiculously many ways to build a house, so I will just cover a few for now.